flmorg/cleanuperr/README.md

 | TRANSMISSION__URL | No | Transmission instance url | http://localhost:9091 |
 | TRANSMISSION__USERNAME | No | Transmission user | empty |
 | TRANSMISSION__PASSWORD | No | Transmission password | empty |

+> [!NOTE]
+> 1. Only one download client can be enabled at a time.
+If you have more than one download client, you should deploy multiple instances of cleanuperr.
 </details>

 ### Arr variables